Atlantic diet: In Portugal and Lusophone communities

 With a variety of regional nuances, and more marked in the North, the Atlantic diet is an integral part of Portugal's traditional cuisine.
 Some of this culinary heritage has been spread worldwide in locations with significant Portuguese-descended communities.
 Caldo verde with broa is one of the most famous dishes in Portugal.

 Before the introduction of potatoes, chestnuts were also one of the main ingredients in staple diets- there has been an urban revival of castanha consumption as part of healthy eating over the past decades.

 Traditionally associated with the Autumn, roasted chestnuts; together with new wines like água-pé and jeropiga, were the main attractions during the annual Magusto (castañada) on All Saints Day, St Martin's Day, and St Simon's Day.

 The Atlantic diet focuses on natural, local, seasonal and limited consumption of processed foods.

-It includes fresh fruits, vegetables and legumes (brassica cabbage family), wholegrains, nuts, and a variety of fish and seafoods found along the Atlantic ocean.
+It includes fresh fruits, vegetables and legumes (brassica cabbage family), wholegrains, nuts, and a variety of fish and seafood found along the Atlantic ocean.